Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/update.md

 ./spctl offers update <type> <id> [OPTIONS]
 ```

+Example:

-Example: update an existing value offer using the information in `offerInfo.json` which is located in the same directory together with SPCTL.
+Update an existing value offer using the new information in an `offer.json`.
+You can point to the file location using the `--path` option.
+In the example below the file is assumed to be located in the SPCTL directory.

 ```
-./spctl offers update value 10 --path ./offerInfo.json
+./spctl offers update value 10 --path ./offer.json
 ```

 ## Arguments